As you are reading this, we are probably in our respective homes following the lockdown announcement to prevent the coronavirus’s further spread.

-In our case, we are working from home since Monday, 23rd March as our Director had last Friday.
+In our case, we are working from home since Monday, 23rd March as our Director had announced last Friday.

 Today mid-afternoon, 24 March, I went around the backyard for a short break from my work.